The main assumption for learning a second language is that it can be acquired effectively through the same way as we learned out first language.

 To no surprise, this method has been embraced by ESL teachers especially those teaching young learners, to teach and practice new vocabulary with their students.

-The advantages of using TPR in the classroom
+The advantages of using TPR Activities in Teaching

-On one hand TPR activties require more energy from teachers, on the other hand they require less preparation.
-Finally, activities with TPR are great for kinesthetic learners who need more action or hands-on activities.
+On one hand TPR activities require more energy from teachers, on the other hand they require less preparation.
+Finally, activities with TPR are great for kinaesthetic learners who need more action or hands-on activities.

 So, does TPR really work?

 Try some of these TPR activities and see for yourself!

 1. Simon Says (with a spin!)

 Simon says is a staple among TPR activities, one that is more commonly used to teach the parts of the body and classroom rules.